maudpelissier/mp-academic/content/event/202611_UiA/index.md

 ---
-title: "The Role of Explicit Metalinguistic Knowledge in Learning Difficult L2 Grammar"
+title: "The role of explicit metalinguistic knowledge in learning difficult L2 grammar"
 event: From theory to practice: Linguistics in the additional language classroom
 event_url: https://www.uia.no/english/about-uia/faculty/humanities-and-education/events/course-conference-seminar/lalc.html